 The condensed consolidated balance sheet as of December 31, 2007, which has been derived from audited financial statements, and the unaudited condensed consolidated interim financial statements of SafeStitch Medical, Inc. ("SafeStitch" or the "Company") have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the instructions to the quarterly report on Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-These condensed financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2007 included in the Company's annual report on form 10-KSB, as amended, filed with the Securities Exchange Commission on April 24, 2008.
+Operating results for the three and six months ended June 30, 2008 are not necessarily indicative of the results that may be expected for the year ending December 31, 2008.
+These condensed financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2007 included in the Company's annual report on Form 10-KSB, as amended, and the Company's quarterly report on Form 10-Q for the interim period ended March 31, 2008.
+Certain reclassifications have been made to prior periods' consolidated financial statements to be consistent with the current period's presentation.

-SafeStitch is a developmental stage medical device company focused on the development of medical devices that manipulate tissues for obesity, gastroesophageal reflux disease ("GERD"), Barrett's Esophagus, esophageal obstructions, upper gastrointestinal bleeding, hernia formation and other intraperitoneal abnormalities through endoscopic and minimally invasive surgery.
+SafeStitch is a developmental stage medical device company focused on the development of medical devices that manipulate tissues for endoscopic and minimally invasive surgery for the treatment of obesity, gastroesophageal reflux disease ("GERD"), Barrett's Esophagus, esophageal obstructions, upper gastrointestinal bleeding, hernia formation and other intraperitoneal abnormalities.

 Cellular Technical Services Company, Inc. ("Cellular"), a non-operating public company, was incorporated in 1988 as NCS Ventures Corp. under the laws of the State of Delaware.
-On July 25, 2007 Cellular entered into a Share Transfer, Exchange and Contribution Agreement (the "Share Exchange") with SafeStitch LLC, a limited liability company formed in Virginia on September 15, 2005.
-On September 4, 2007, Cellular acquired all of the members' equity of SafeStitch LLC in exchange for 11,256,369 shares of its common stock, which represented a majority of outstanding shares after the date of acquisition.
+On July 25, 2007 Cellular entered into a Share Transfer, Exchange and Contribution Agreement (the "Share Exchange") with SafeStitch LLC, a Virginia limited liability company.
+On September 4, 2007, Cellular acquired all of the members' equity of SafeStitch LLC in exchange for 11,256,369 shares of its common stock, which represented a majority of Cellular's outstanding shares immediately following the Share Exchange.
 For accounting purposes, the acquisition has been treated as a recapitalization of SafeStitch LLC, with SafeStitch LLC as the acquirer (reverse acquisition).
 The historical financial statements prior to September 4, 2007 are those of SafeStitch LLC, which began operations on September 15, 2005.
 The accompanying financial statements give retroactive effect to the recapitalization as if it had occurred on September 15, 2005 (inception).
-Effective January 8, 2008, Cellular changed its name to SafeStitch Medical, Inc. and increased the aggregate number of shares of capital stock that may be issued from 35,000,000 to 250,000,000, comprised of 225,000,000 shares of common stock, par value \$0.001 per share, and 25,000,000 shares of preferred stock, par value \$0.01 per share.
+Effective January 8, 2008, Cellular changed its name to SafeStitch Medical, Inc. and increased the aggregate number of shares of capital stock that may be issued from 35,000,000 to 250,000,000, comprising 225,000,000 shares of common stock, par value \$0.01 per share (the "Common Stock"), and 25,000,000 shares of preferred stock, par value \$0.01 per share.
+During the period beginning May 22, 2008 and ended May 28, 2008, the Company issued 1,861,505 shares of Common Stock in a private placement at a price of \$2.15 per share.
+(See Note 7 - Capital Transactions.)